Germany–Turkey relations

 German–Turkish relations (Deutsch-türkische Beziehungen; Almanya-Türkiye ilişkileri) have their beginnings in the times of the Ottoman Empire and they have culminated in the development of strong bonds with many facets that include economic, military, cultural and social relations.
 With Turkey as a candidate for the European Union, of which Germany is the largest member, and the existence of a significant Turkish diaspora in Germany, these relations have become more and more intertwined over the decades.
 Relations with Turkey significantly deteriorated after the 2016–17 Turkish purges including the arrest of journalists such as Die Welt's Deniz Yücel.

+Both countries are members of the Council of Europe and NATO.
+Germany opposes Turkey's European Union membership.
+Germany has an embassy in Ankara and a consulate-general in Istanbul, and Turkey has an embassy in Berlin.